duncombe/database/README.md

 Ingest flow is anticipated to be as follows:

-1. A i**set of data** is acquired, consisting of files arranged in some provider-defined directory structure.
+1. A **set of data** is acquired, consisting of files arranged in some provider-defined directory structure.
 Files may be of any type.
 Metadata as txt, XML, or JSON files may or may not be present.
 In ISO-14721 terminology, this suite is termed a **Submission Information Package** (SIP).
 2. The SIP is assigned an **accession number**.
-   1. The accession number is proposed to be of the form YYYYMMDD=UUID, with the first eight digits indicating the date that the dataset was ingested into the system, and the next following digits, a universally unique identifier.
+   1. The accession number is proposed to be of the form YYYYMMDDTHHMM=UUID, with the first thirteen digits indicating the date and time that the dataset was ingested into the system, an `=`-sign as separator, and the following digits, a universally unique identifier (UUID).
 1. The UUID (accession number) and accession-level metadata are stored in an **accession information table**, ultimately as a SQL database, initially in a TSV manifest.
 For the sake of redundancy and guarding against database corruption, the TSV manifest will be maintained.
 1. The SIP directory structure is read.